What kinds of experiences stir emotions for the past within you?

 We lived on a farm less than a mile south of the lake, our parents were Frank and Frances Olson.
 A lot of time was spent either fishing or swimming in our lives.
 Our great uncle Simon Hoel Olson built a stone house on the hill just east of the park in 1885, part of it still stands.
 My grandfather Andrew Hoel Olson helped him farm the land, the Olson name shows on the oldest maps for Lake Poinsett.

 A few tall original cottonwood trees were growing along the shoreline but through the centuries ice knocked most of them down.
-A wagon trail can still be seen in places, it went to the east boundary fence and on for another mile to the Hendrickson farm, what is now Runia’s farm.
+An old wagon trail can still be seen in places west from the turnaround almost to the boat landing, it went to the east boundary fence and on for another mile to the Hendrickson farm, what is now Runia’s farm.
 There were no homes or cabins on any of that land.

 Just to the west of the State Park property, there was a very lively, noisy dance hall named Smith’s place.
 It flourished in the early 1900s.
 It was a very lively dance hall, where many big-name bands played as they travelled through this area.
 We knew Charlie Smith, the owner, and his family very well.
 Their daughter babysat the three Olson boys on occasion.
 Karlton, Harlan, and Leland.

 Smith’s dance hall and the property was all sold to the Methodist Church, they may have become the first church to have a beer license.
 The original dance hall building where Lawrence Welk played still stands, in the same place on that stretch of shoreline.
 Today it is used for meetings and as a dining hall, which says something about old-time construction.